AlgorithmicTransparencyInstitute/social-media-collector/README.md

 ### Installation

-There is currently an issue with one or more of the dependencies which means that to install you **must** use
+There is currently an issue with one or more of the dependencies which means that to install you **must** run `npm install` and then

 ```sh
 npm ci
 ```

-instead of `npm install`.
+instead of just `npm install`.

 ## Continuous build environment (single machine)